edurant/edurant.github.io/courses/cs4981/index.md

    * Image Processing Toolbox
    * and much more

-### Alternate Method (Not Fully Tested)
+### Alternate Method (X11 forwarding)

-This method is incomplete; a method for forwarding the GUI (e.g., tunneling VNC) has not yet been documented.
+This method forwards the GUI calls from your node on Rosie, through a Roise management node, back to your local computer.
+It requires an X Server such as [VcXsrv for Windows](https://sourceforge.net/projects/vcxsrv/).
+MATLAB licensing is handled as above.
+The key steps follow.

-1. ssh into a Rosie management node
+1. ssh into a Rosie management node (dh-mgmtN.hpc.msoe.edu, where N is between 1 and 4.).
+Use -X (capital), or the equivalent option in your ssh client, to enable X11 forwarding.
-1. `srun --partition=teaching --gres=gpu:t4:1 singularity exec --nv /data/containers/matlab-r2021b.sif bash`
+1. `srun --time=01:00:00 --pty --partition=teaching --gres=gpu:t4:1 --x11 singularity exec --nv /data/containers/matlab-r2021b.sif bash`
 1. `matlab&`

 ### Get MATLAB License File